Dr. Fagner Magrinelli Rocha

 B.M.
 Universidade Federal do Rio Grande do Sul

-Dr. Fagner Rocha is Visiting Artist and Orchestra Director at Angelo State University where he also teaches Applied Strings, Chamber Music, String Methods and directs the ASU Symphony Orchestra and Chamber Strings.
-Before his current appointment at ASU, Dr. Rocha served as Assistant Professor of Violin at the Universidade Federal de Alagoas in, Maceió, Brazil.
+Dr. Fagner M. Rocha is Assistant Professor of Music at Angelo State University where he teaches applied Violin and Viola and directs the ASU Symphony Orchestra and Chamber Strings.
+Before his appointment at ASU, Dr. Rocha served as Assistant Professor of Violin at the Universidade Federal de Alagoas in Maceió, Brazil.

 Dr. Rocha has appeared as a chamber musician, soloist and pedagogue in South and North America, as well as in Europe.
-He is the former first violin of the ALAGOAS String Quintet, group that was awarded the FUNARTE prize in 2013 in Brazil, and described as “ ‘The Incredibles’ String Quintet” (Gazeta de Alagoas, 2013).
+He is the former first violin of the ALAGOAS String Quintet, group that was awarded the 2013 FUNARTE prize in Brazil, and described as “‘The Incredibles’ String Quintet” (Gazeta de Alagoas, 2013).
 Dr. Rocha has performed at the UNESCO in Paris in 2013, being received with great enthusiasm.
 He has been featured as guest artist at the Fredericksburg Community Orchestra, Chamber Music Amarillo, Lake City Arts Festival and Orquestra Sinfônica da UFAL (Brazil).

-His doctoral research, entitled “An Analysis of Violin Sound Spectra with Different Shoulder Rests” was recently awarded 1st Prize at the 6th Annual Arts and Humanities Research Conference hosted by Texas Tech University in the Interactions themed panel in 2016.
+His doctoral research, entitled “An Analysis of Violin Sound Spectra with Different Shoulder Rests” was recently awarded in 2016 the 1st Prize at the 6th Annual Arts and Humanities Research Conference hosted by Texas Tech University in the Interactions themed panel.

-Dr. Rocha holds a Bachelor of Music in Violin performance from the Universidade Federal do Rio Grande do Sul (Porto Alegre, Brazil) and a Master of Music and Doctor of Musical Arts degrees in Violin Performance from the Texas Tech University.
-His major teachers include, Dr. Fredi Gierling, Prof. Hella Frank, Dr. Kirsten Yon and Prof. Annie Chalex-Boyle.
+Dr. Rocha holds a Bachelor of Music in Violin performance from Universidade Federal do Rio Grande do Sul (Porto Alegre, Brazil) and a Master of Music and Doctor of Musical Arts degrees in Violin Performance from Texas Tech University.
+His major teachers include, Dr. Fredi Gerling, Prof. Hella Frank, Dr. Kirsten Yon and Prof. Annie Chalex-Boyle.